MicrosoftDocs/azure-docs/articles/storage/common/customer-managed-keys-overview.md

 - [Configure cross-tenant customer-managed keys for a new storage account](customer-managed-keys-configure-cross-tenant-new-account.md)
 - [Configure cross-tenant customer-managed keys for an existing storage account](customer-managed-keys-configure-cross-tenant-existing-account.md)

 When you enable or disable customer-managed keys, or when you modify the key or the key version, the protection of the root encryption key changes, but the data in your Azure Storage account remains encrypted at all times.
 There is no additional action required on your part to ensure that your data is protected.
-Additionally, making such a change doesn't impact performance.
+Rotating the key version doesn't impact performance.
+There is no downtime associated with rotating the key version.

 You can enable customer-managed keys on both new and existing storage accounts.
 When you enable customer-managed keys, you must specify a managed identity to be used to authorize access to the key vault that contains the key.
 The managed identity may be either a user-assigned or system-assigned managed identity: